 New signs have also been introduced at the entrance.
+An additional seasonal bedding area was added in 2020.

 Figure 19 - Entrance to Park

 The car park was redesigned and improved in late 2011 to allow more efficient and effective use of the space available.